 In 2006, he was elected to the National Academy of Engineering – among the highest honors awarded to engineers – for his work in boiling heat transfer and nuclear reactor thermal hydraulics and safety.
 Dhir received the 2004 Max Jakob Memorial Award of the American Society of Mechanical Engineers (ASME) and American Institute of Chemical Engineers (AIChE).
-He is a fellow of ASME and the American Nuclear Society and a fellow and honorary member of ASME.
+He is a fellow of the American Nuclear Society and a fellow and honorary member of ASME.
 In 2004, he was selected as an inductee into the University of Kentucky’s Engineering Hall of Distinction.
 He has also received the ASME Heat Transfer Memorial Award in the Science category and the Donald Q. Kern award from AIChE.
 He is recipient of the Technical Achievement Award of the Thermal Hydraulics Division of the American Nuclear Society.
 Twice he has received the Best Paper Award for papers published in ASME Journal of Heat Transfer.
-Recently, he was chosen to give the Thurston Lecture of ASME, received an honorary Ph.D. in Engineering from University of Kentucky, Lexington, and received the Lifetime Achievement Award at the ICCES conference.
+Dhir has presented ASME's Thurston Lecture, received an honorary Ph.D. in Engineering from University of Kentucky, Lexington, and received the Lifetime Achievement Award at the ICCES conference.

 Dhir served as senior technical editor for ASME's Journal of Heat Transfer from 2000 to 2005.
-Prior to being named senior technical editor, he also served as the Journal's associate editor.
+Prior to being named senior technical editor, he also served as the journal's associate editor.
 He is also a former assistant editor of Applied Mechanics Review.
 He has served on the advisory boards of several other journals.
-Recently he completed his service to the National Research Council’s Steering Committee on the “Decadal Survey on Biological and Physical Sciences in Space.”
+He served on the National Research Council’s Steering Committee on the “Decadal Survey on Biological and Physical Sciences in Space.”
 He currently serves on the National Research Council’s Aeronautics and Space Engineering Board (ASEB) and on a National Academies committee to understand and apply lessons learned from the 2011 Fukushima nuclear accident.

 He also leads the Boiling Heat Transfer Lab, which has conducted pioneering work in fundamental and applied sciences involving boiling, an efficient process of heat removal.
 Currently the lab is involved in the study of flow boiling, micro-gravity boiling, and nuclear reactor thermal hydraulics.
-Since 1999 a team of researchers led by Dhir has been taking part in a NASA research program to examine the effects of microgravity on boiling.
-Forty PhD students and forty MS students have graduated under Dhir's supervision.
-He is author or co-author of more than 300 papers published in archival journals and proceedings of conferences.
+Since 1999 a team of researchers led by Dhir has taken part in a NASA research program to examine the effects of microgravity on boiling.
+In 2011, Dhir's nucleate boiling research project became the first UCLA-led project aboard the International Space Station.